bitsauce/Axis-Aligned-Filtering-Soft-Shadows/README.md

   <img src="optixSoftShadows/screenshots/flower_difference.png">
 </p>

-## Conclusions & Improvements
+## Conclusion

-From this we have learned that physically accurate soft shadows can be sampled very efficiently at interactive framerates.
-The paper was published in 2012, and we can see clear improvements in framerate after having tested our implementation on newer graphics cards.
-The paper used an NVIDIA GTX 570 for its test results.
-We used one of today's corresponding models, the NVIDIA GTX 970.
-From hardware evolution, as well as from research progress in the area, we can see that we are getting closer and closer to raytracing being a viable option for real-time applications.
+From this, we have learned that physically accurate soft shadows can be sampled very efficiently at interactive framerates.
+The paper was published in 2012, and we can already see clear improvements in framerate due to advancements in modern graphics cards performance.
+With recent publications in real-time raytracing, such as NVIDIA's (*Spatiotemporal Variance-Guided Filtering*)[http://research.nvidia.com/publication/2017-07_Spatiotemporal-Variance-Guided-Filtering%3A], we can see that real-time raytracing is most likely going to be a viable option for real-time applications in the near future.